2 min read

 Original Issuance Requirement - QSBS must be issued directly by a qualified small business (QSB) to the shareholder in exchange for cash, property, or services.

-• Stock splits, tax-free reorganizations, or certain redemptions can jeopardize eligibility.
+• Stock splits, tax-free contributions, or certain redemptions can jeopardize eligibility.

 • Limited exceptions apply for QSBS received by gift, at death, or through distributions from a pass-through entity (PTE).